Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

-Unlike previous work, we do not focus on the network architecture to improve the~\ac{ICR} performance.
-Similar to~\citep{chun2021probabilistic}, we focus on small-scale learning set-ups and use relatively simple \if0network\fi architectures to train an~\ac{ICR} method from scratch to show the strength of our method.
-Our proposed approach incorporates autoencoding into the learning algorithm in order to reconstruct the input caption.
+Unlike most previous work, we do not focus on the network architecture to improve the~\ac{ICR} performance.
+Similar to~\citep{chun2021probabilistic}, we focus on small-scale learning set-ups to train an~\ac{ICR} method from scratch to show the strength of our method in a resource-constrained setting.
+Our proposed approach incorporates autoencoding into the learning algorithm in order to reconstruct the input caption to reduce predictive feature suppression.